 - Social Work (SOWO)

 - Speech-Language Pathology (COSD)

 Students seeking a Bachelor of Science degree must fulfill all University degree requirements described in detail earlier in the Bulletin.
 This includes completion of the minimum number of credit hours, typically 124, specified by their majors in the following categories:

-A. Foundations - 9 credit hours II.
+A. Essential Competencies - 12 credit hours plus 6 hours Writing Emphasis II.
 Curriculum Requirements of the Major - variable credit hours

 Pass/No Credit Option

 The department of the major controls approval of P/NC grading options.
 Departments typically do not allow P/NC grading in courses in the major except in courses specifically graded P/NC.

 Students with a first major in the College may declare an additional major on the B.S. degree.
 Approval by the department and college of both majors is necessary.
 The degree awarded will be that of the first major.
 All degree requirements for each major must be satisfied, including all TCU Core Curriculum associated with any major.